-Some people want treatment so they can learn how to stop using drugs and start to regain their lives.
+Some people want treatment so they can learn how to stop using drugs.
+They want to get their lives back.

-Other people are so deep in their addiction that they don't want to be in treatment.
+Other people don't want treatment.
+They are so deep in their drug addiction that they aren't ready for help.
 Many people who use drugs go into treatment because the police, a judge, their job, or family members make them do it.
 It might take a while for them to understand that they have a problem and want to stop using drugs.
 But treatment can work even when someone doesn't want it.

 - Offer rides to treatment and support groups.

-- Remind the person to take any medicine their doctor gives them.
+- Remind them to take any medicine their doctor gives them.

 - Help them find a place to live, if they need one.